prachi-ovs/BUDT758B_Big_Data_and_Artificial_Intelligence/Facebook_comments_sentiment_analysis/README.md

     3. Traditional Machine Learning Model: Random Forest using sklearn
     4. Fully connected feedforward Neural Network using PyTorch
        - Using unigram and bigram TF.IDF feature set
-       - Using Droptout and ADAM to avoid overfitting
+       - Using Dropout and ADAM to avoid overfitting